Jordan · audience itinerary

 - Book well in advance, as classes fill up quickly.

-- Great for families to participate together.
+- Great for families wanting an interactive cultural experience.

 - Morning~180 minThe Monastery (Ad-Deir)landmark